iNem0o/PicORM/README.md

-# PicORM a lightweight ORM.
+# PicORM a lightweight PHP ORM.
 PicORM will help you to map your MySQL database rows into PHP object and create relations between them.
-PicORM is an Active Record pattern implementation easy to use and install.
+PicORM is an Active Record pattern implementation easy to install and use.

-### Roadmap 0.0.3
-- refactoring
-- add Collections
-- add Tests
-- add QueryBuilder

-## Install
+*Currently in beta version 0.0.3*

-### From composer
+### Install
+**From composer**

 Install composer in your www folder with ``curl -sS https://getcomposer.org/installer | php``